Shelbournator/thoughts/_posts/2026-03-06-the-architecture-of-the-rational-mind.md

 *   **Motivated Reasoning:** Emotion overrides Logic (Reasoning becomes a lawyer for feelings).
 *   **EQ Failure:** Logic disconnects from Emotion (The system loses the signal for what matters).

-What we call emotional intelligence is hence a _subset_ of rationality.
+What we call emotional intelligence is a _subset_ of rationality.

 ## II.
 The Historical Bug: Plato vs. Descartes